hmchou56/centra8/hackathon2017/welcome.md

 * Meet **developers** and **graduate students** experienced in big data technologies
 * **Workshops** on data APIs, collaborative software development, and big data analysis
 * **Invitations** to the [CENTRA 2 meeting](/centra2/), [SUNTOWNS workshop](suntowns2017/), and [PRAGMA 32 meeting](http://pragma32.pragma-grid.net/) during the week of April 10 - 14
+* Paid opportunity to present your work **in Japan**

 ## The Hackathon Focus

 We will welcome any hack focused on collecting or analysing data from Smart Cities.
-Below are some examples centered around three cities: [Chicago](https://data.cityofchicago.org/), [Gainesville](https://data.cityofgainesville.org/), and [Taipei](http://data.taipei/), Taiwan.
-Each city has a public data portal that can enable innovative software applications, visualizations, or analyses that can improve the life of city residents.
-Any other open data source can be used as well for information such as weather, economic, geographic, etc.
+Below are some examples from three cities: [Chicago](https://data.cityofchicago.org/), [Gainesville](https://data.cityofgainesville.org/), and [Taipei](http://data.taipei/), Taiwan.
+Each city has a public data portal that can enable software applications, visualizations, or analyses that can improve the life of city residents.
+Any other open data source can be used for information such as weather, economic, geographic, etc.

 Some examples of Smart Cities: